SuriZhang/sudoku/README.md

 # Feature Lists:
 Besides standard functions of a Sudoku game, this project has the following noticeable features.
 1. Two game modes are implemented: `INSERT` and `MARK`.
+Legal input contains only digits 1-9, and backspace keydown event.
+If a digit is entered twice, it is considered as removal.
+Backspace always removes the value in the current cell or the most recently entered mark value.
 `INSERT` mode means user is filling a cell with their answer.
 The answer will be validated on backend logic, if conflicted with existing cells, those will be highlighted.
 `MARK` mode indicates users are not inputting their final answer, digits are 1-9 are allowed and will be displayed in a fixed position insde cell (i.e, digit 1 is always at the top-left corner anad digit-9 is always at the bottom right corner).
 This allows users to quickly identify the marks based on their positions.
 The marks entered preserves the order of insertion so that user presses backspace always remove the most recent one which is in line with user habits.
+The display logic of cell is as follows: cell value(considered as user's answer or prefilled values in puzzle) has the highest priority, when a cell has a value, it is always displayed regardless of mode.
+If a cell has marks, it can only be edited in `MARK` mode, but it will be displayed in `INSERT` mode.

 1. Single select and multi-select.
 The displayed puzzle grid allows user to select a cell on mouse click.
 If user holds Shift key, and click multiple cells all clicked cells are selected.